 Sure, we could spend 20 minutes finding a slot big enough to hold the stapler, putting the little paper clips in one spot and the big ones in another.
 Designating separate cubbies for different sized binder clips.

-But let’s get real — are you going to go through that laborious sorting process every time you need a piece of tape or a pencil?
+Are you going to go through that laborious sorting process every time you need a piece of tape or a pencil?
 Probably not.
 Most likely, you’re going to grab what you need and then shove it back in there when you tidy up.

 So, let’s make sure you only have what you need in there.
 Yes, the address labels are cute, but either put them with the envelopes or better yet, toss them.
 You can write your return address on an envelope in half the time (conservatively) it takes to find a label.